christ-offer/rust-smarter-gpt/README.md

 export OPENAI_API_KEY=your-api-key
 ```

-Then run the program with the question as the first argument.
+Then run the program and you will be prompted for a question

 ```bash
 cargo run